moneta-money-bank/Moneta_Gateway_PHP_SDK/README.md

-# Turnkey-PHP-SDK
+# Moneta-Gateway-PHP-SDK
-This  library provides integration access to the Turnkey Global Api.
+This  library provides integration access to the Moneta-Gateway Global Api.

 ## Quick Start